Two fatal crashes overnight cause traffic backups across Volusia County

 >>> Click here to check traffic conditions along your route <<<

+The crashes, which happened just before 1 a.m., were the first of two fatal accidents on highways in Volusia County overnight causing delays during Thursday's morning commute.

+READ: Deputies: Taser brings Volusia County carjacker's crime spree to a halt

-The next crash happened two hours later just after 3 a.m. on Interstate 4 eastbound.
-Troopers said the crash happened near exit 108 at Dirksen Drive/Debary Avenue.
-As of 6:30 a.m., the two right lanes of the highway were still closed.
+The morning's other deadly crash happened two hours later around 2:45 a.m. on Interstate 4 eastbound.
+Troopers said the crash happened near Exit 108 at Dirksen Drive/Debary Avenue.

+Montes said a tow truck driver was merging back onto I-4 eastbound after loading on a vehicle involved in an earlier crash when it was rear-ended by an SUV.

+Montes said the driver of the SUV, identified as 35-year-old Adolfo Lopez of Deltona, died on scene and that the tow truck driver and passenger were transported with minor injuries.

 This is a developing story.
-Stay tuned to Eyewitness News starting at 6 a.m. for live traffic updates.
+Stay tuned to Eyewitness News for the latest updates.

+8:00am UPDATE: @FHPOrlando says I-95 Southbound will be closed through the morning and into the early afternoon.
+Asphalt from overturned dump truck to avoid second crash has now hardened.
+It will be quite the clean up. @WFTV— Racquel Asa (@RAsaWFTV) January 9, 2019

+7:30am UPDATE: @FHPOrlando says wrong way driver involved in crash on I-95 Southbound past Indian River Blvd.
+Southbound lanes will be closed a while.
+Dump truck carrying asphalt overturned while trying to avoid the crash. @WFTV pic.twitter.com/6d5aPCyNzA— Racquel Asa (@RAsaWFTV) January 9, 2019

 6:30AM UPDATE: crash I-4 Eastbound past Dirksen/DeBary still causing 30 minutes delay between St. Johns and Saxon Blvd.
 ALTERNATE: Take 17/92 in @seminolecounty up to Saxon Blvd to get onto I-4 Eastbound (drive time: 15 mins) @WFTV pic.twitter.com/aTdUPUgw8j— Racquel Asa (@RAsaWFTV) January 9, 2019